 Here is a look at Star Wars Black Series figures which didn't fit into the traditional assortment model.

 The Black Series Archive sub-line includes Star Wars figures which were released previously, it's a way for Hasbro to bring back popular characters such as Boba Fett and figures which command a premium aftermarket price.
 In some cases Hasbro even improved the figures by adding the photo real face printing technology to give them a more life-like appearance.
 For the Black Series Archive line the packaging was changed from a Black Series box to a blister card.

 On Triple Force Friday, October 4, 2019, Hasbro released eight figures from the basic Black Series 6" assortment in limited edition white boxes.
 The figures cost $19.99 each and they were identical to the figures from the basic assortment.
 The only difference was the packaging, even the collector number on the side of the packaging was identical to the basic assortment counterpart.
 Here is a complete list:

 The Black Series 6" Deluxe line started in March 2019 with General Grievous.
 Figures in this series cost $29.99 ($10 more than a regular Black Series figure) and included larger characters.

-Out of 236 figures released 86 were exclusives, which shows a focus of 36.44% on exclusives and 63.56% on regularly available figures.
-Retail stores which sold exclusive Star Wars figures included Amazon, Barnes'N'Noble, Disney Store, Entertainment Earth, Fan Channel, Gamestop, Gamestop/B'n'N/Disney Store (shared exclusive), Hascon, Kmart, San Diego Comic Con, Star Wars Celebration, Target, Toys'R'Us, Walgreens and Walmart.
+Out of 337 figures released 132 were exclusives, which shows a focus of 39.17% on exclusives and 60.83% on regularly available figures.
+Retail stores which sold exclusive Star Wars figures included Amazon, Barnes'N'Noble, Best Buy, Disney, Disney Store, Entertainment Earth, Fan Channel, Gamestop, Gamestop/B'n'N/Disney Store (shared exclusive), Gamestop/ThinkGeek, Hascon, Kmart, San Diego Comic Con, Star Wars Celebration Chicago, Star Wars Celebration Orlando, Target, Toys'R'Us, Walgreens and Walmart.